google/pik/simd/README.md

     128-bit vectors in each instruction set.

 *   The API and its implementation should be usable and efficient with commonly used compilers.
 Some of our open-source users cannot upgrade, so we need to support 4-6 year old compilers (e.g. GCC 4.8).
-However, we take advantage of newer features such as function-specific target attributes when available.
+For example, we write `shift_left<3>(v)` instead of `v << 3` because MSVC 2017 (ARM64) does not propagate the literal (https://godbolt.org/g/rKx5Ga).
+However, we utilize newer features such as function-specific target attributes when available.

 *   Efficient and safe runtime dispatch is important.
 Modules such as image or video codecs are typically embedded into larger applications such as